 received his D.V.M. from the Technical University of Lisbon in 1996.
 He entered the GABBA graduate program from University of Porto in 1997, and performed his Ph.D. studies with Dr. Alcino Silva at UCLA from 1998 to 2002 followed by postdoctoral work with Dr. Miguel Nicolelis at Duke University.
 Dr. Costa became a Section Chief at the National Institutes of Health in 2006 and in 2009 became an Investigator of the Champalimaud Neuroscience Program.
 In 2010 he received an European Research Council Starting Grant, and the Seeds of Science Prize for Life Sciences.
 In 2012 he became an International Early Career Scientist of the Howard Hughes Medical Institute, and received the Young Investigator Award from the Society for Neuroscience.
 In 2014, he was elected a member of EMBO, received the Silver Medal for distinct services from the Ministry of Health, Portugal, and was awarded the Order of Sant'Iago da Espada from the President of the Republic, Portugal.
 He was also awarded a Consolidator ERC grant and the Young Investigator Career Award from the Jean-Louis Jeantet Foundation.
 He served as Deputy Director of the Champalimaud Neuroscience Programme from 2011 to 2013, and became a Director of CF Research in 2014.
 He is the President of the American-Portuguese Biomedical Research Fund and Vice-President of the Portuguese Society for Neuroscience.
 His laboratory studies the neurobiology of action in health and disease.
 To study actions is to study the way we do things, which is different than studying how to remember stimuli, or facts and events.
 Some actions are innate or prewired (such as swallowing or breathing), but most are learned anew throughout life, likely through a process of trial and feedback.
 Dr. Costa’s laboratory uses genetic, electrophysiological, optical, and behavioural approaches to investigate the mechanisms underlying the generation and learning of novel actions.

-is a Distinguished University Professor in the Neuroscience Institute and Director of the Center for Neuromics at Georgia State University.
+is Professor and Director of Neuroscience at University of Massachusetts Amherst.
 He uses sea slugs to understand how neuronal circuits operate and to explore how they might shed light on the evolution of neural circuits underlying behavior.
 His lab uses intracellular electrophysiology combined with computational techniques such as dynamic clamp and bioinformatics of transcriptomes to compare neural circuits in different species.
 Katz serves on the editorial boards of the Journal of Neurophysiology, Journal of Invertebrate Neuroscience, and Brain, Behavior, and Evolution.
 He served as president of the International Society for Neuroethology and was co-director of the Neural Systems and Behavior course at the MBL in Woods Hole, MA.
 He is the recipient of numerous awards and fellowships and has authored over 100 articles and chapters.

 is currently Distinguished Professor of Neurobiology and Behavior at Stony Brook University.
 He was awarded a B.Sc. degree in Mathematics and Physics from McGill University in 1961.
 In 1965, he received a Ph.D. in Neurophysiology from M.I.T.
 At Stony Brook he served as chair of the Department of Neurobiology and Behavior from 1986 to 2006.
 He has previously served as Editor-in-Chief of the Journal of Neurophysiology, President of the Association of Neuroscience Departments and Programs, and President of the Society for Neuroscience.
 He is presently Chair of the Spinal Cord Injury Research Board of the State of New York as well as a Director of the Craig H. Neilsen Foundation.
 His research interests focus on neuroplasticity of the mammalian spinal cord.